spectrum-finance/interface/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` for more information

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->